tarao/bundle-el/README.md

 `t` means to automatically byte-compile configuration forms.

-Unless this option is set to `t`, nothing is saved to `bundle-init-directory` and configurations forms are passed as `:after` script of the package source definition.
+Unless this option is set to `t`, nothing is saved to `bundle-init-directory` and configuration forms are passed as `:after` script of the package source definition.

 The default value is `t`.